-Mental Health has a significant impact on the workplace and should not be tossed aside when it comes to the difference it can make when made a priority for all employees.
+Mental Health has a significant impact on all of us and should not be tossed aside when it comes to the difference it can make when made a priority for all employees.
 2020 has been a challenging year for everyone’s mental health, with many lifestyle changes occurring, forcing us to accommodate a very different way of life.

 The importance of mental health has been brought to the forefront year on year, with support becoming ever more available.

-However, in spite of this, mental health problems remain to be the leading cause of sickness absence in the workplace.
+However, in spite of this, mental health problems remain to be the leading cause of sickness absence.

 What can you do to improve your mental health?